yankailab/OpenKAI/html/console/editor/README.md

 Include files are retained as external paths; a browser cannot automatically read arbitrary local include paths.
 Edit each included file separately.
 Links into other files appear unresolved.
 Relative asset and include paths are exported unchanged and remain relative to OpenKAI's working directory.

 Use **Config checks** for missing required connections, incompatible providers, unknown classes, and parameter type issues.
 Availability also depends on the build flags shown in the inspector.
 These checks do not replace runtime initialization or hardware validation.
-For the current runtime, use integer `bON: 0` to disable a module and `bON: 1` to enable it; older example configs containing boolean `bON` are retained and flagged.
+Use boolean `bON: false` to disable a module and `bON: true` to enable it; omitting `bON` uses the runtime default of `true`.
+Older configs containing integer `bON` values are retained and flagged; choose `true` or `false` in the inspector to correct them.

 ## History and local drafts